Matheus-Godinho-Magalhaes/Matheus-Godinho-Magalhaes/README.md

 ## 🌟 Key Projects

 ### [MGM SERVICES](#)
-A web platform designed to connect service providers with clients.
-Features include user authentication, scheduling, and a rating system.
-Developed with Python (Flask), SQLite, HTML, CSS, and Bootstrap.
+A web platform that connects service providers with clients, offering secure authentication, scheduling, service management, and a review system.
+Developed with Flask (Python) for the backend and SQLite for database management, it features a responsive frontend built with HTML, CSS, and Bootstrap.
+The platform implements cybersecurity best practices to ensure data protection and a reliable user experience.

 ### [SAVISION](#)
-A software solution that uses computer vision and IoT to monitor the condition of traction chains in real time.
-Generates reports and key indicators to optimize processes.
+Software that utilizes Computer Vision, Machine Learning, and IoT to monitor the wear of traction chains in overhead conveyors in real time.
+The system automatically detects failures, counts chain links, measures size, speed, and traveled distance, and generates detailed reports with key indicators to optimize predictive maintenance and improve operational efficiency.

 ### [LEITOR-PDF](#)
 A desktop application for extracting and processing text from PDF files.
 Built with **Python** and **Flet**, it provides a user-friendly interface for handling PDF documents efficiently.